IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

   - may create/read one or more [IMR Observation](StructureDefinition-imr-observation.html)
   - may create/read one or more [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html)

 The Sender may set meta.profile of each resource to be the corresponding IMR profile.
-This enables the recipients to validate the received resource against the IMR resource profile specification.
+This enables a Receiver to validate the received resource against the IMR resource profile specification.

 > Note that a Sender may choose not to set meta.profile to a specific profile, or may set it to multiple profiles.